The privilege of flexibility

 We know that the right prototype requires multiple iterations, but it is a crucial step in the production process to avoid deviations that could lead to collapse during the operation of the turbine.
-The prototyping process is centralised at our headquarters in Ringkøbing, Denmark.
+The prototyping process is centralized at our headquarters in Ringkøbing, Denmark.

 We were the first in the industry to implement sending engineers to the site for prototype fitting as close quality insurance and ongoing service is a priority for us.
 To reduce strain on your side, we are continuously reducing the items in a kit and the boxing, making our core kits hassle free and easy to assemble.